 How do you clean and organize loft storage?
 Some people call it a loft, others call it an attic, and sometimes it’s a space in your garage or basement.
 Either way, we’re talking about the same thing!

 Any storage space can get really messy from time to time.
 Most people use their lofts for storage, meaning you have decades’ worth of things stuffed away up there.
-At some point, you’ll need to clear out your loft for one reason or another.
+At some point, you’ll need to clear out your attic storage space for one reason or another.
 So, here’s a short guide to help you tackle this task:

 Light up your loft

 As soon as you go into your loft you’ll notice one problem; the lack of light.
+This is especially true if it’s an unfinished attic.
 It’s very dark up there, making it hard to see everything.
 As such, you have no idea how bad things are or how dirty your loft is.
 So, start by illuminating your surroundings.
 Bring some lamps or stationary lights up there to have a look around.
 Right away, you’ll notice how bad things are!

-Don’t be surprised if you suddenly notice signs of animals in your loft.
+Don’t be surprised if you suddenly notice signs of animals in your loft space.
 You may see bird droppings and feathers on the floor, and possibly signs of a nest.
-Don’t worry, you can call a pest bird control service to deal with this as part of your loft clean out process.
+Don’t worry, you can call a pest bird control service to deal with this as part of your loft clean-out process.
 It’s important to be aware of how hard the task will be before you begin – that’s why you need to light up the loft!

 Declutter

 At this point, you should start decluttering your loft.
-Take all of the boxes and look inside each of them.
+Take all of the storage containers and look inside each of them.
 Now, you will have to decide what can stay and what can go.
 It sounds easy, but I know lots of you will struggle to cull your old belongings.

 If something has sentimental or financial value, keep it.
 Likewise, if you still use something now and then – like Christmas decorations – keep it.
 For anything else, get rid of it!
 Think about it, it’s been in your loft for years and you’ve never had to use it.
 Just get rid of it, and you’ll slowly start to clean your attic.